EMAIL: [email protected] PHONE: 1-877-930-8360

 Make a list of new beliefs and affirmations that you’d like to incorporate into your thinking system.
 Read aloud these new self-concepts often, regardless of how you’re feeling, to help solidify them in your mind.

-1. Put on Your “Badass” Hat:
+1. Put on Your “Badass” Hat

 People who feel victimized after a breakup may do well to develop a bold, or even defiant, attitude.
 Psychologists at the University of Washington and Canada’s University of Waterloo recently found that feelings of resignation and sadness make people with low self-esteem less motivated to improve their mood.